Pratyay-ops/BioReactor-Ticker/README.md

 A new browser window should open (or navigate to http://localhost:8501) where you can select a substrate (with the enzyme auto-populated), adjust reaction conditions, and view the predicted conversion along with detailed visualizations.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](#license) file for details.